kenemoj/Student-Comm-Website/README.md

-#Student Communication website.
+Student Communication website.\n
-#HTML, CSS and Js for frontend
+HTML, CSS and Js for frontend\n firebase for backend\n
-#firebase for backend